 I complained and complained until the compliant was escalated.
 Eventually I was passed through the customer resolutions department.
 Big piece of time saving guidance here, ask to be put straight through to here if your complaint warrants it.
 I was appointed my own complaints person who listened to my troubles of the past year and agreed that my issues were a huge concern and none of them should have happened.

-This one lovely man agreed for my contract to be ended with no penalty payable thus allowing me to swop everything over to Sky instead.
+This one lovely advisor agreed that my contract could be terminated with no penalty payable thus allowing me to swop everything over to Sky instead.
+Getting another TopCashback new customer bonus in the process.

 Moving to Sky

-I am now paying the same price with Sky as I was with BT, but have fibre broadband with speeds of maybe 10 times what I was getting with BT.
+I moved and was paying the same price with Sky as I was with BT, but with fibre broadband with speeds of maybe 10 times what I was getting with BT.
 I did also get £80 of cashback as I processed the broadband transaction through TopCashBack.

 Sky is not perfect.
 I hate the amount that we pay each month for Landline, Broadband and TV.
 Sky sports being the big expense.
 But it works.
 And on the odd occasion when I do have a problem their customer service has always been first rate.

 Don’t accept the terrible customer service from BT and give up if you have an issue.
 Escalate to the customer resolutions department and ask and ask again for compensation if things have gone wrong.
+If you don’t ask, you don’t get.
 As a final goodbye, they gave me a £40 credit to my bank account to say sorry.

 Have you had issues with BT, how did you get a resolution?